Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 1. Download the date from the data sources given above, save it in a folder for this exercise.
 And importing the spreadsheet data as point layers
 2. Finding where the respondents from Töölö and Vuosaari (neighbourhoods in Helsinki) prefer and don’t prefer to have windmills
 	- Discovering the standard deviational ellipses of the preferences of respondents from Töölö and Vuosaari.
-3. Visualizing and composing at least 3 maps of the NIMBY attitudes, including:
+3. Visualizing and composing at **least 3 maps** of the NIMBY attitudes, including:
 	- Maps depicting Töölö and Vuosaari respondents’ preferred and unpreferred wind power plant locations and personally important places, and
-	- Map of the directional distribution of unpreferred locations.
+	- Map of the combined unpreferred and unpreferred locations.
-4. Analyzing in writing the NIMBY attitudes between the two respondent areas:
+4. Analyzing in the reflection the NIMBY attitudes between the two respondent areas:
 	- Are the preferred locations for wind power turbines located near or far away from the respondents’ own neighbourhood?
 How about unpreferred locations?
 Pay special attention to the sea and coastal areas.
 	- Are the places that are important to the respondents located in the same areas as the locations where they prefer not to have wind power turbines?
 Can you think of why/why not?
-	- What do the standard deviational ellipses reveal of the respondents’ preferences?
+	- What do the hexagons reveal of the respondents’ preferences?
 Are there any overlaps between the two groups of respondents?
 	- Are there any potential conflict areas?

 ## EXERCISE PHASES